marchelbling/marc.helbling.fr/_posts/2013-07-13-interviews.md

 * determine if an array of integers contains duplicates
 * do you have any questions?

 Those are not difficult questions but still you have to be prepared as, if you do not regularly practice, you may have forgotten how [Quicksort](http://en.wikipedia.org/wiki/Quicksort) works.
+Also it is important that you know what you are looking for in your next job.
+This first step is both a technical and a ‘human’ filter and if you sound like you don’t know where you’re going with your carrier, you will likely not look attractive.

 # On site interviews